 So far, “potentially damaging contributions” dominate the stimulus packages of 17 major economies, according to the consultancy Vivid Economics.
 Its Green Stimulus Index rates packages as “nature friendly” (green) or unfriendly (brown), shown in the chart below.Green stimulus index developed by Vivid Economics using a range of sources and covering 17 key economies.
 The index weights packages by their monetary size and expert judgements of the “green” versus “brown” nature of the national policy context, the recipient sectors and the individual measures.
 Source: Vivid Economics 3 June 2020 update.
 Chart by Carbon Brief using Highcharts.

-One reason that so little of the money allocated so far has, according to Bloomberg, gone towards climate causes, is that the government response to the crisis has come in different phases.
+One reason that so little of the money allocated in the first part of the year has, according to Bloomberg, gone towards climate causes, is that the government response to the crisis has come in different phases.

 In the initial “rescue” phase, spending was being used primarily to keep people employed and businesses afloat.
 Now, governments are looking for stimulus measures to initiate economic “recovery”.